Selenium alternatives for testing automationMarch 13, 2016

 Selenium is de-facto the only browser automation API that at a low level gives you everything you need.
 But it requires a very capable technical test automation engineer, and even then the productivity is low.

 IMHO the main problem with Selenium is that it’s just too low level.
 It’s definitely good enough for what it does, but if you want to increase the ROI, then I think you should consider picking up a higher-level framework or testing tool.
-In an ideal world, this tool should combine the simplicity of Selenium IDE with the advanced features offered by Selenium.
+In an ideal world, this would be a Selenium-based or Selenium-like tool that combines the simplicity of Selenium IDE with the advanced features offered by the WebDriver API.

 Old School: desktop record/playback IDEs

 Back in the 90s, desktop-based record/playback tools were all the craze.
 Tools like Ranorex, LeanFT, TestComplete, Telerik and Sahi still fall into this category.
-Just like Selenium IDE, they allow a less technical tester automate the testing, this approach is less and less popular.
+Just like Selenium IDE, they allow a less technical tester automate UI testing, which increases the ROI.
 While they can certainly do this job better than Selenium IDE, very few people consider them to be a real alternative to Selenium.

 These tools tend to be a giant beast that every tester has to install, they take weeks to learn and in the end the record/playback approach produces brittle tests written in some language that tester has to continue to maintain manually.
 Over the long term these kinds of tests tend to cost more than well-coded tests written by hand on top of something like Selenium.

-Most of the teams I talked with have abandoned old school IDEs in favor of hand-coded tests with a framework like Selenium, so that’s an alternative that I wouldn’t recommend.
+Most of the teams I talked with have abandoned old school IDEs in favor of hand-coded tests with a Selenium-like tool or framework.
+Given this, old-school record/playback solutions are an alternative that I wouldn’t recommend.

 First, let’s make sure we compare apples to apples.
 Selenium is an API for browser automation.
 It is primarily used to drive a real browser like Firefox and Chrome giving exactly the same environment as the end user.